aybouzaglou/Datto-RMM-Powershell-Scripts/README.md

 - **❌ Never suggest shared function imports for monitors** - Monitors must be self-contained
 - **❌ Never suggest launchers for monitors** - Direct deployment only for performance
 - **✅ Always use direct deployment for monitors** - 98.2% performance improvement
-- **✅ Copy functions from shared-functions/ into scripts** - Reference library, not dependencies
+- **✅ Copy patterns from shared-functions/ into scripts** - Reference library, not dependencies
 - **✅ Use launchers only for Applications/Scripts** - Never for monitors
 - **✅ Use templates as starting points** - Don't create scripts from scratch
 - **✅ Follow component category rules** - Monitors are immutable, Applications/Scripts are changeable